Adib-39/System-Design/README.md

 # System-Design
+Please you need to download the files to see it.
+You can't see without downloading.
 Flowcharts for different systems and softwares will be discussed